 At Grenfell, the Office of the Associate Vice President of Research and Graduate Studies launched INSIGHT-FELL, an online research newsletter that highlights the exciting, dynamic, and multi-disciplinary research of Grenfell Campus's students, staff, and faculty.

 The Technology Transfer and Commercialization Office (TTCO) supports faculty, students and staff with their research industrial liaison, technology transfer and commercialization activities.
 The Technology Transfer and Commercialization Strategy was approved by the Board of Regents in 2015.
-Metrics from TTCO from the past two fiscal years are shown below:
+Metrics from TTCO from the past three fiscal years are shown below:

 The Genesis Centre has incubated successful technology-based companies that were conceived and/or developed through faculty and student research.
 One of them, Verafin, has just secured the largest venture funding deal in a Canadian company to date: over half a billion dollars.